Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   * After the installation  select Start -> Programs -> TortoiseGit Settings to configure TortoiseGit.

-  Select Git->Config to add your user name and Email address to the local .gitconfig file
+  Select Git->Config to add your user name and Email address to the local <i>.gitconfig</i> file

   @image html OCCT_GitGuide_V2_image006.png
   @image latex OCCT_GitGuide_V2_image006.png

 @subsection occt_gitguide_2_2 Linux platform

-  We assume that Linux users have Git already installed and available in the PATH.
+  We assume that Linux users have Git already installed and available in the *PATH*.

   Make sure to configure Git so that the user name is equal to your username on the OCCT development portal, and set SafeCrLf option to true: